-- · Avoid loss of control and rollovers.

-- Avoid abrupt maneuvers, sideways sliding, skidding or fishtailing and never do donuts.

-- Avoid hard acceleration when turning, even from a stop.

-- Slow down before entering a turn.

-- Plan for hills, rough terrain, ruts and other changes in traction and terrain.

-- Avoid paved surfaces.

-- Avoid side hilling (riding across slopes).
+- · Avoid loss of control and rollovers. - Avoid abrupt maneuvers, sideways sliding, skidding or fishtailing and never do donuts. - Avoid hard acceleration when turning, even from a stop. - Slow down before entering a turn. - Plan for hills, rough terrain, ruts and other changes in traction and terrain. - If you must drive on pavement, turn gradually an go slowly. - Be careful on paved surfaces, pavement may seriously affect handling and control. - Avoid side hilling (riding across slopes).